webboty/Dexter-Wiki/SD-Card-Image.md

 **WARNING: You can easily delete your own hard drive letters.
 But you are a Linux user, so...**

 ## SD Card Size
-The images should be just under 8GB in size and should fit on a standard 8GB card, if it is fully empty without any remaining partitions.
-In some cases however, the card may not actually have a full 8GB of data available.
+The images should be just under <strike>8GB</strike> 16GB in size and should fit on a standard 16GB card, if it is fully empty without any remaining partitions.
+In some cases however, the card may not actually have a full 16GB of data available.
 In this case, USB Image Tool will fail, Etcher will very quickly claim to have copied it but only the FAT partition (not the Ubuntu OS on the EXT4 partition) is transferred and (of course) it won't boot.
+Since we don't really need the empty space at the end of the image, in USB Image Tool, on the "Options" tab, you can turn on "Truncate oversized images in device mode..." and then be sure to set "Device Mode" at the top left.

 You can always use a larger (e.g. 16GB card) but a more advanced utility may be able to shrink the partition sizes to "shoehorn" it into the smaller space.
 "Paragon Backup" is able to do this, but 1) You have to have an SD card that is working (e.g. a 16GB with the 8GB image) so that you can make a backup in their format.
 2) Insert the SD Card and manually delete the partition (it will NOT do that automatically even though it says it will) 3) Restore to the SD Card and let it reduce the size when it offers.